cfranco92/SCRUM_COURSE/README.md

 * Product list (Produc Backlog): It's an ordered list of everything that is known that is necessary in the product.
 * List of sprint earrings (Sprint Backlog): Items in the product list selected for the sprint.
+---

+## SCRUM Team
+THe team model in Scrum is designed to optimize flexibility, creativity and productivity.

+* Product owner: Architect understands how the project is to be built.
+* Scrum master: It's one that must carry out a continuous process.
+* Development team: Those who build the product.

+Scrum teams deliver products iteratively and incrementally, maximizing opportunities for feedback.

+### Dependencies
+It's ideal to organize teams thinking of minimizing dependencies with external entities.

+### Types of organization
+Teams can be organized based on functionalities or components.

+### How to form a Scrum team
+1) Build a team with all the professional profiles you need to develop your project.
+2) Make up a team of 3 to 9 people, small and flexible.
+3) Make sure you have all Scrum roles.
+4) Maintain daily sessions of maximum 15 minutes with a specific objective.